reflectoring/reflectoring.github.io/_posts/2021-04-17-tthread-dump-analysis.md

   at java.util.concurrent.LinkedBlockingQueue.take(java.base@14.0.1/LinkedBlockingQueue.java:435)
   at org.apache.zookeeper.ClientCnxn$EventThread.run(ClientCnxn.java:506)
 ```
 The thread dump entry shown here starts with the name of the thread `main-EventThread` which is the 20th thread(indicated by`#20`) created by the JVM after it started.

 The daemon keyword after the thread number indicates that this is a daemon thread, which means that it will not prevent the JVM from shutting down if it is the last running thread.

 Then there are less important pieces of metadata about the thread, like a priority, os priority, thread identifier, and native identifier.

 The last pieces of information are the most important the state of the thread and its address in the JVM.
 The thread can be in one of the four states as explained earlier.

 ## Taking a Thread Dump
 There are various methods of taking the thread dump.
 We used JDK's `jcmd` utility in the previous section for taking the thread dumps.
 Let us look at some of the other methods.

 ### Taking Thread Dump with Tools
+Some of the commonly used tools for taking thread dump are:

 1. **jstack**: `Jstack` is part of JDK since Java 5 and is widely used for taking thread dumps.
 We take thread dump with `jstack` with the below command:
 ```shell